pulakk/blog/remote-camera/index.md

 ([DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS)) service like [No-IP](https://www.noip.com/).
 Note: This also means that you will need to get a router with DDNS support.

 Dynamic IP addresses simply mean that your IP Address may change over time.
-You will need be able to connect to your router if you can't keep track of the latest IP Address just from your home.
+Without keeping track of the router's latest IP Address, you can not connect to it.
 Hence, DDNS support is needed.

 #### (c) Private IP Addresses